Skip to content

 The 3 dimensions of our physical reality

-In contrast to time, which has a curved aspect to it, space is completely flat.
-All three dimensions are straight lines.
-This means that calculations involving both distance and time at the subatomic will encounter a tiny mismatch due to the difference of geometries involved.
 With this in mind, this YouTube presentation by Alexander Unzicker on the constants c and h comes to mind.
-It appears that Unzicker has reached a similar conclusion about the nature of space and time, namely that one has some kind of curvature while the other is flat.
+It appears that Unzicker has reached a similar conclusion about the nature of space and time.
+Namely that one is a curve and the other is flat.

 (Many thanks to Freddie Thornton for having brought the work of Alexander Unzicker to my attention.)